raspberrypilearning/getting-started-scratch/en/step_6.md

 --- /no-print ---

-This code makes a sprite spin when it is clicked:
+This code makes a sprite spin when the green flag is clicked:

 ```blocks3
 when flag clicked